ShaliniAnandaPhD/ShaliniAnandaPhD/README.md

 - 👋 Hi, I’m @ShaliniAnandaPhD
-- 👀 I’m interested in machine learning applied to healthcare, materials science and scaling of biofuels
+- 👀 I’m interested in machine learning applied to healthcare, materials science and scaling of biofuel production
-- 🌱 I’m currently working on creating models for commercial use
+- 🌱 I’m currently working on creating models for commercial use in above areas
-- 💞️ I’m looking to collaborate on reinforcement learning
+- 💞️ I’m looking to collaborate on reinforcement learning or crypto
 - 📫 You can reach me at anandamide.ventures@gmail.com

 <!---